Haraka Planter Development

 The feedback received from farmers has been very positive and since the 2 year funding for the project finished in 2015, Eden Equip have further refined the planter & it is now available for purchase.

 The story of the planter development is shown in images & quotes below.

 Field Testing in 7 Southern African Countries - P4 Planter

 “The main advantage of the Haraka Planter is that it saves time.
 You can plant the entire field within a short period of time...It is also important because women have family chores, so with the use of Haraka it is possible to work in the fields and attend family chores right on time.”
 Masebefola Makaba, Lesotho.

 “In the absence of the husband women can find it difficult to work their fields especially if they do not have cattle or money to hire people to plough their land.
 With the Haraka Planter she can turn to other women for help or plant her fields herself as it only needs minimal effort.”

 “It does not require much effort, everybody can do it, which reduces dependency on many other factors.
 People can overcome poverty even if they own a small land for example I can produce right in my yard if I don’t have a field and I can live through that.”

 Towards the end of the project 50 planters were produced for demonstration purposes and for sale to farmers in Lesotho to test the market.
 These planters were all sold and as a result a further 50 planters were ordered and are currently available for sale at Growing Nations.

 Collaboration with others

-Working with a team from Brazil who are working on a similar planter project.
+During the project Growing Nations also worked with a team from Brazil who were working on a similar planter project.
 Their visit to Growing Nations provided them with valuable farmer feedback and also helped Growing Nations with changes to the seeding mechanism on the Haraka Planter too.